Exton Hall: History

+The house is one of the stately homes of England associated with the Legend of the Mistletoe Bough.
+It is now the private home of Henry Noel, Viscount Campden, the son and heir of Anthony Noel, 6th Earl of Gainsborough.
+Although not normally open to the public, it is available for hire for a limited number of private weddings.

+Park

-In the park is Fort Henry, a pleasure-house built in 1788 in the elegant Gothick style which overlooks lakes formed by the North Brook.
+In the park is Fort Henry, a pleasure-house built in 1788 in the Gothick style, which overlooks lakes formed by the North Brook.

 There is an extensive description of the parkland surrounding the hall in its own English Heritage listing.
-The park is extensive, and spreads across the parishes of Exton, Cottesmore, Greetham and Horn.
+The park is extensive and spreads across the parishes of Exton, Cottesmore, Greetham and Horn.